atlascosan/youtube-channel-analysis/README.md

     - Got a p-value of 0.000, rejected H0 (null hypothesis), and concluded that effort does cause an increase in views.

 ---

+## **Limitations and Future Plans**

+Limitations: The FL Studio spent time values may be misleading.
+For instance if I got a call while composing a track and talked on the phone while the project was open, this analysis would assume that I put unusual effort into that track.

+Future Plans: Making a competitive analysis with Youtube channels from similar niches to mine.
+Analysing what they did with their upload schedule and how much effort they put into their compositions would help me maintain my audience.

 ---